 IT Service Desk ITSM Roles

 Level 1 Support/Support Center Analyst

 The frontline technical support professionals who receive and handle tickets.
-These professionals are responsible for providing customers with information, restoring service, providing specific services, and escalating tickets to a higher level of support.
-Other titles include service desk analyst, service desk agent, and help desk agent.
+These ITSM roles are responsible for providing customers with information, restoring service, providing specific services, and escalating tickets to a higher level of support.
+Other similar ITSM roles include service desk analyst, service desk agent, and help desk agent.

 Level 2 Support

 The technical support professionals who handle tickets that are escalated from Level 1.
 These professionals require greater technical skills and/or access rights than Level 1 Support.
 They’re typically technical specialists and may also be responsible for participating in root cause analysis of problems.

 The technical support professionals who build, maintain, and/or enhance technical products and services.
 These professionals are typically engineer-level staff.
 They’re involved when the ticket cannot be resolved by either Level 1 or Level 2, and when there’s high business impact or urgency.
 Level 3 Support is commonly provided by either an internal engineering/development team or an external vendor.